 Kay was admitted as a Solicitor of the Supreme Court in December of 1988, having graduated with a combined Bachelor of Laws/Bachelor of Economics degree from Macquarie University.

-Since 2001, Kay has been employed by Uther Webster and Evans as a family law solicitor.
+Kay has been with the firm since 2001.
 In 2007 she was appointed a Senior Associate and on 1 July 2012 was made a Partner.
-Since the firm’s incorporation on 1 July 2016, Kay has been a Director.
+Since the firm’s incorporation on 1 July 2016, Kay has been the family law Director.

-Kay manages the family law department, working with our other family law solicitors, Nicole Evans, Jessica Swain, Bianca Nati, and our family law para-legal, Nikita Ward.
+Kay manages the family law department, working with our other family law solicitors.

-The goal in all matters is to resolve disputes in relation to property and parenting as amicably and cost-effectively as possible.
-With 28 years’ post-admission experience, Kay has developed an approach to matters that is sensitive yet highly practical.
+The goal in all matters is to resolve disputes in relation to property and parenting as amicably, expeditiously, and cost-effectively as possible.
+Kay has developed an approach to matters that is sensitive, result-focused, and highly practical.
 Wherever possible, a conciliatory approach is taken to resolve a dispute.
 Kay has extensive experience in negotiation and is an excellent communicator.
-She has access to a pool of retired Justices of the Family Court and experienced Barristers for the purposes of formal Mediation.
+She has access to a pool of retired Justices of the Family Court, experienced Barristers, and professional Mediators for the purposes of formal Mediation.

-If a negotiated settlement is not possible, Kay has considerable litigation experience in relation to interim and final hearings (in the Family Court and the Federal Circuit Court).
-She also has a highly experienced pool of Counsel specialised in family law with whom she works closely in relation to litigated matters.
+If a negotiated settlement is not possible, Kay has considerable litigation experience in relation to interim and final hearings (in the Federal Circuit and Family Court of Australia, both Divisions 1 and 2).
+She also has access to a highly experienced pool of Senior and Junior Counsel who specialise in family law and with whom she works closely in relation to litigated matters.

-- Representing the Father in a Family Court case involving allegations of sexual abuse, levied against the Father by the Mother.
-The Court ultimately ordered that the children live with the Father and that they spend limited and supervised time with the Mother.
-This was a complete reversal of the arrangement that had existed since separation.
+- Representing the father in a matter involving allegations of sexual abuse levied against the Father by the mother.
+The Court ultimately ordered that the children live with the father and that they spend limited and supervised time with the mother.
+This was a reversal of the arrangement that had existed since separation.

-- Assisting, and liaising with, Lawyers based in an overseas jurisdiction in relation to litigation, commenced in that jurisdiction by the donor, in respect of a child of a same sex couple, including advice in relation to the Family Law Act, 1975, given the Australian citizenship of the birth mother of the child.
+- Assisting, and liaising with, lawyers based in an overseas jurisdiction in relation to litigation, commenced in that jurisdiction by a sperm donor, in respect of a child of a same sex couple, including advice in relation to the Family Law Act 1975, given the Australian citizenship of the birth mother of the child.

-- Representing Husbands and Wives in numerous property settlement matters where favourable Judgments were obtained.
+- Representing husbands and wives in numerous property settlement matters, and fathers and mothers in numerous parenting matters, where favourable Judgments were obtained.